 In fact, approximately 80% of older adults have at least one chronic condition, and 50% have at least two.

-Regular check-ups can help to detect and prevent chronic health conditions, and provide the opportunity for elderly parents to address any concerns or questions with their healthcare provider.
+Regular check-ups can help to detect and prevent chronic health conditions, and provide the opportunity for elderly parents to address any concerns or questions with their general practitioner or family physician.

 What Are Common Health Screenings and Tests for Older Adults?